 The NSTR Indication Bitmap Present subfield in the STA Control field is set to 1 if at least one NSTR link pair is present for the non-AP MLD that contains the link corresponding to the Link ID, otherwise, this sub- field is set to 0.

-The Limited Operation e Present subfield is set to 1 if the Limited Operation Parameters subfield is present in the STA Info field; and otherwise, it is set to 0.
+The Limited Operation ParemeterParameters Present subfield is set to 1 if the Limited Operation Parameters subfield is present in the STA Info field; otherwise, it is set to 0.

 TGbn editor: please modify Figure 9-1001y—STA Info field format for the Reconfiguration Multi-Link element (if we decide to use Reconfiguration Multi-Link element for the 11bn Coex parameter update mechanism)